Geoffrey Howe: Chancellor of the Exchequer

 With the Conservative victory in the 1979 general election, Howe became Chancellor of the Exchequer.
 His tenure was characterised by an ambitious programme of radical policies intended to restore the public finances, reduce inflation and liberalise the economy.
 The shift from direct to indirect taxation, the development of a medium-term financial strategy, the abolition of exchange controls and the creation of tax-free enterprise zones were among the most important decisions of his chancellorship.

 The first of five budgets, in 1979, promised to honour Professor Hugh Clegg's report that recommended a return to pre-1975 pay levels in real terms, conceding Howe's point about "concerted action".
 Rampant inflation had, however, eroded competitiveness, and devalued pensions, investments, and wages.
 Thatcher reminded him: "On your own head be it, Geoffrey, if anything goes wrong," commencing an often tense and querulous working relationship.
 Thatcher's point was that the vast increase in (indirect) taxation and government spending (notably in public sector pay) in 1979 would lead to terrible consequences – which it did, as unemployment doubled.
 The financial policy tightened the money supply and restricted public sector pay, ultimately driving up inflation, at least in the short term, and unemployment in the medium term.

 During Thatcher's first term, the government's poll ratings plummeted until the "Falklands Factor".
 Howe's 1981 Budget defied conventional economic wisdom by slowing the inflation rate during a recession.
 At the time, his decision was fiercely criticised by 364 academic economists in a letter to The Times, who contended that there was no place for de-stimulatory policies in the economic climate of the time, remarking the budget had "no basis in economic theory or supporting evidence".
 Many signatories were prominent members of the academic sphere, including Mervyn King who later became the Governor of the Bank of England.

-The logic in his proposals was that by reducing the deficit, which at the time was £9.3 billion (3.6% GDP), and controlling inflation, long-term interest rates would be able to decline, thus re-stimulating the economy.
+Howe's claimed rationale for his proposals was that by reducing the deficit, which at the time was £9.3 billion (3.6% GDP), and controlling inflation, long-term interest rates would be able to decline, thus re-stimulating the economy.
 The budget did reduce inflation from 11.9% in early 1981 to 3.8% in February 1983.
 Long-term interest rates declined from 14% in 1981 to 10% in 1983.
 The economy slowly climbed out of recession.
 However, already extremely high unemployment was pushed to a 50-year high of 12% by 1984, narrowly avoiding the figure reached during the Great Depression of 13.5%.
 Some have argued that the budget, although ultimately successful, was nevertheless over the top.
 Specialist opinions on the question, expressed with 25 years' hindsight, are collected in an Institute of Economic Affairs report.